How Much Life Insurance Do I Need? More Than You Think - Let Me Explain

 A $1,590,000, 20 year term policy with Empire Life at standard, non-smoker rates, will cost Bilal $91.79 per month.
 So with this method, he’s still under the $100 per month cap that he set.

-NOTE* Regardless of which method you use, it's important that the coverage amount you choose is affordable.
-It's better to have a reduced amount of life insurance at the right price than too much at the wrong price!
+NOTE* Regardless of your chosen method, the coverage must be affordable.
+It’s better to have reduced life insurance at the right price than too much at the wrong price!

 How Long Does Life Insurance Last?

 If something happens to Bilal, how long will his life $1.5 million insurance death benefit last his wife, Jennifer, and their two kids?
 Let’s take a look at a couple of basic scenarios.
-Keep in mind, Bilal’s after-tax net income is approximately $72,000 or $6,000 per month.
+Bilal’s after-tax net income is approximately $72,000 or $6,000 monthly.

 Basic Annuity

-If Jennifer were to simply put the policy proceeds into an annuity and draw $6000 (Bilal’s net income) monthly, how long will it be before she runs out of money?
+If Jennifer put the policy proceeds into an annuity and drew $6000 (Bilal’s net income) monthly, how long would it be before she ran out of money?

 ANSWER: 20.83 Years!

-If you look at the payout calculation chart to the right, you can see the “beginning balance” is $1.5 million, the death benefit of Bilal’s policy.
-The “ending balance” each year is reduced by $72,000, Bilal’s net annual income.
+Looking at the payout calculation chart to the right, the “beginning balance” is $1.5 million, which is Bilal’s policy’s death benefit.
+The “ending balance” is reduced by $72,000, Bilal’s net annual income each year.

 Moving down the chart, Jennifer draws $72,000 out of her account every year for 20 years.
-In the 21st year, she will draw $60,000 and then the money is gone.
+In the 21st year, she draws $60,000, and then the money is gone.

-I don’t know about you but this is a substantial amount of income coming into Billal’s household for a long period of time.
-There’s no way it can ever make up for his loss but it does mean that his family will avoid financial devastation.
+I don’t know about you, but a significant amount of income comes into Billal’s household for an extended period.
+While it can never make up for his loss, it does mean that his family will avoid financial devastation.

 Life Insurance Policy Payout Calculator